How

 What is Koselugo?

-KOSELUGO® (selumetinib) is the FIRST and ONLY FDA-approved oral medication proven to shrink neurofibromatosis type 1 (NF1) plexiform neurofibromas (PN) when PN cannot be completely removed by surgery.
+KOSELUGO® (selumetinib) is the FIRST FDA-approved oral medication proven to shrink neurofibromatosis type 1 (NF1) plexiform neurofibromas (PN) when they cannot be completely removed by surgery.

 You may know Koselugo as selumetinib.
 Koselugo is the brand name for selumetinib.
 When you see either of these names, it's important to know that they are referring to the same medication.

-The SPRINT study was conducted by the National Cancer Institute (NCI) to test Koselugo in NF1 patients who could not have their PN removed by surgery.
+The SPRINT study was conducted by the National Cancer Institute (NCI) to test Koselugo in children and teens who could not have their plexiform neurofibromas removed by surgery.*

 circle-lg